Larsspawn/dilo-chapter-7-matchtree/README.md

 ### by Sultan Ilyas Arsalillah Yuswan Syah

-This is an Match Tree game developed for education purposes and as an assignment for Agate Online Academy on Game Programming Batch 3 course.
+This is a Match Tree game developed for education purposes and as an assignment for Agate Online Academy on Game Programming Batch 3 course.